Entire home

 Porch or lanai

-Dining Area
+Dining area

 About this property

 The night sky, the incredible views, the critters, the side by sides, the beach, the river, kayaking, Wind Caves, hiking, all here.
 Nobody else has what Base Camp has or even comes close.
 Worry about other parts of your trip but don’t worry about this part.
-I live here pretty much 24/7/365 and I’ve been sharing it with guests for fifteen years.
-You want an adventure, not just staying somewhere, you’ve found it.
+I live here pretty much 24/7/365 and I’ve been sharing it with guests for nineteen years.
+You want an adventure, not just staying somewhere, you found it.

 See you soon,